MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/nn-wincodec-iwicbitmapfliprotator.md

 ## -description

 Exposes methods that produce a flipped (horizontal or vertical) and/or rotated (by 90 degree increments) bitmap source.
-Rotations are done before the flip.
+The flip is done before the rotation.

 ## -inheritance